Zanzibar seems like a dream

 Bill Dennison

-Dr. Bill Dennison is a Professor of Marine Science and Vice President for Science Application at the University of Maryland Center for Environmental Science (UMCES).
-Dr. Dennison’s primary mission within UMCES is to coordinate the Integration and Application Network.
+Dr. Bill Dennison is a Professor of Marine Science and Interim President at the University of Maryland Center for Environmental Science (UMCES).

 Next Post > Notes from Zanzibar; Communicating science workshop